Ssruno/punching-nat-test-bed/nebula-with-simple-nodes/README.md

 ### Description

 There is one lighthouse (lighthouse1) that is connected to the router.
 Gateway A and B have a SNAT configured.
 After many trials, we added a delay to the router with the *tc* command (more details in the section below).
-Before the delay **"node-a1" that belongs to the Site A could not reach "node-b1" that belong to Site B and vice versa.** In any case the nodes can reach the given Lighthouse without problems.
+Before the delay, **"node-a1" that belongs to the "Site A" could not reach "node-b1" that belongs to "Site B" and vice versa**.
+In any case, the nodes can reach the given Lighthouse without problems.
 After applying the delay, finally "node-a1" and "node-b1" can communicate; the purpose of the delay is to emulate the real delay on the Internet.

 #### Before applied delay